NACLab/ngc-learn/docs/demonstrations/demo1_gen_models.md

 x@y:~path$ python fit_gmm.py --config==gncn_t1/analyze.cfg --gpu_id=0
 ```
 and after your fitting process script terminates, you will see inside your model
-`examples/gncn_t1/` your learned prior `prior0.gmm`.
+`examples/demo1/gncn_t1/` your learned prior `prior0.gmm`.

 With this prior model `prior0.gmm` and your previously trained NGC system
 `model0.ngc` you are ready to finally estimate your marginal log likelihood.
-The final script provided `examples/eval_logpx.py` will do this for you, taking
+The final script provided `examples/demo1/eval_logpx.py` will do this for you, taking
 your full system -- the prior and the model -- and calculating a Monte Carlo
-estimate of its log likelihood.
+estimate of its log likelihood on the test set.
 Run this script as follows:
 ```console
 x@y:~path$ python eval_logpx.py --config==gncn_t1/analyze.cfg --gpu_id=0
 ```
 and after it completes (this step can take a bit more time than the other steps,
 since we are computing our estimate over quite a few samples), in addition to
 an output to I/O of your `log p(x)`, you will see two more items in your
-model folder `examples/gncn_t1/`:
+model folder `examples/demo1/gncn_t1/`:

 + `logpx_results.txt`: the recorded marginal log likelihood
 + `samples.png`: some visual samples stored in an image array for you to view/assess